metagov/DAOstar-Documentation/docs/Backend Infrastructure.md

 3\.
 When DAO members' URI request from the DAO URI API service, get data from the database and respond directly without any process.

-Summarize: The combination of DAO URI Data Indexer Service and DAO URI Data Indexer Service constitutes an ERC-4824 custom URI hosted service.
+**TL:DR:** The combination of DAO URI Data Indexer Service and DAO URI Data Indexer Service constitutes an ERC-4824 custom URI hosted service.